Supplemental Security Income: Collateral consequences of warrants, parole, and probation

 with local law enforcement to match databases.

 Individuals who are fleeing to avoid prosecution or incarceration for a felony or violating probation or parole are statutorily prohibited from receiving SSI or Title II Social Security benefits.

 The Social Security Administration interpreted the statutes broadly to include individuals whose names were matched against a warrant database.
 Some individuals lost benefits even though the warrant in question was for a different person.
 For others, the presence of a warrant did not necessarily mean that an individual was "fleeing," or that the individual had violated probation or parole.

 As a result of two legal cases (Martinez v.
 Astrue and Clark v.
 Astrue), the SSA may not suspend benefits based merely on the evidence that a warrant had been issued.
 Back benefits were owed to hundreds of thousands of recipients.

 Benefit details

 Amounts

-The SSI program (or Title XVI of the Social Security Act 1611) provides monthly federal cash assistance of up to $914 for an individual and $1,371 for a couple (as of 2020) to help meet the costs of basic needs of food, shelter, and clothing.
+The SSI program (or Title XVI of the Social Security Act 1611) provides monthly federal cash assistance of up to $967 for an individual and $1,450 for a couple (as of 2025) to help meet the costs of basic needs of food, shelter, and clothing.

 In most states, SSI eligibility usually assures concurrent access to important medical coverage under the various state Medicaid programs and sometimes access to Section 8 housing benefits.
 In some states, supplemental payments are made by the state, increasing the cash assistance available through SSI.
-For example, the state of California (through its State Supplementation Program or SSP) increases the cash assistance, making the total 2020 SSI benefit for an individual $943.72 per month.
+For example, the state of California (through its State Supplementation Program or SSP) increases the cash assistance, making the total 2025 SSI benefit for an individual $1,206.94 per month and $2,057.83 for a couple per month.